tahaelhajji/GeoPaMotor/README.md

 This is an internal Permanent Magnet Synchronous Motor with pole shape.
 This motor topology is geometrically parametrized for one layer flat inserted magnets with pole shape on the rotor periphery.

 # :wrench: Looking for a specific motor topology?
 If you would like to parametrize the geometry of a motor topology (not among the listed motor topologies above), whether for a public research work or private research work (not to be included in this repository), feel free to reach out to me taha.elhajji@gmail.com.
+Based on my experience, I can design the motor geometries using robust and complex mathematical equations.

 # :hammer: How to use the GeoPaMotor Tool
 The GeoPaMotor can be used and integrated in your design tool.